adamedx/winbox/README.md

 Installs the Chocolatey package manager.
 This recipe is an alternative to the default recipe in the
 [Chocolatey cookbook](https://github.com/chocolatey/chocolatey-cookbook),
-which at the tim of this cookbook's authoring had a number of blocking issues that prevented it from installing Chocolatey reliably.
+which at the time of this cookbook's authoring had a number of blocking issues that prevented it from installing Chocolatey reliably.

 ### winbox::console